Getting Started

 hence plan board minimal.splExpected output:

-+--------------+--------------+--------------+--------------+--------------+ | BACKLOG | READY | IN PROGRESS | BLOCKED | DONE | +--------------+--------------+--------------+--------------+--------------+ | | | | |review | | | | | |setup | +--------------+--------------+--------------+--------------+--------------+ Tasks: 0 backlog, 0 ready, 0 in-progress, 0 blocked, 2 doneBoth tasks done.
++--------------+--------------+--------------+--------------+--------------+ | BACKLOG | READY | IN PROGRESS | BLOCKED | DONE | +--------------+--------------+--------------+--------------+--------------+ | | | | |implement | | | | | |design | +--------------+--------------+--------------+--------------+--------------+ Tasks: 0 backlog, 0 ready, 0 in-progress, 0 blocked, 2 doneBoth tasks done.
 The plan is complete.

 .spl file after the full lifecycle is a complete audit trail.
 Every claim, assertion, and completion is a timestamped given fact.
 You can replay the history, diff two versions of a plan file, or feed the entire file to an LLM as context using hence llm context minimal.spl.